galetaire/spahousing/pages/posts/money.md

 # Interpretation and observations

-Real estate is the world’s biggest store of wealth.
-And wealth can be measured in different units of account, commonly currencies or money.
-However, not all money offers equal performance in terms of wealth preservation.
+Real estate is one of the world’s biggest store of wealth.
+Wealth is measured in units of account, commonly currencies or money.
+However, not all of them offer equal performance in terms of wealth preservation.

 # Data sources